tinkernerd/photos/README.md

 - 📱 Responsive design for all devices
 - 🖼️ Automatic EXIF data extraction from photos
-- 🔐 Secure authentication with Auth.js
+- 🔐 Secure authentication with Better Auth
 - ☁️ Cloud storage with Cloudflare R2
 - 🎨 Beautiful UI with Shadcn/ui components
 - 🚀 Lightning-fast performance